Explicit Optimal Hardness via Gaussian stability results: Acknowledgements

 \section{Acknowledgements}

 We are grateful to Ori Gurel-Gurevich and Ron Peled for answering several questions related to \cite{BGP12}.
 We are grateful to Per Austrin and Jelani Nelson for helpful comments on an earlier draft.
-The first author is grateful to Luca Trevisan and Madhur Tulsiani for helpful discussions.
-We also thank Anand Bhaskar and Piyush Srivastava for help with using Mathematica.
+We also thank Anand Bhaskar and Piyush Srivastava for help with using Mathematica. \newa{We are grateful to David Williamson for letting us know that our analysis of the MAX-3-EQUAL SDP is essentially identical to the analysis of the MAX-DICUT SDP from \cite{GW95}. }